 Resistant starches are present in food that has been cooked and cooled, like potatoes, oats, rice, legumes, and green bananas.
 Reheating the food after cooling won’t affect the resistant starch levels.
 Inulin is found in many fruits and vegetables, including asparagus, burdock root, chicory root, soybeans, onions, leeks, garlic, and dandelion greens.

 Pectin, a starch found in fruit, is often used to make jams and as an alternative to gelatin in some vegan candies.
 You can get it from apples, pears, plums, guava, peaches, strawberries, and oranges.
 Some vegetables—carrots, peas, green beans, and tomatoes—contain pectin, too.

 There is still so much that we don’t know about the human gut’s influence on overall health.
 There is even contradictory information surrounding probiotic-rich fermented foods’ effect on stress and anxiety.
 According to a systematic review of the probiotic food-stress relationship, some studies have shown that they have a positive effect.
-However, others indicate that probiotics may actually increase stress levels.
+However, others indicate that probiotics may increase stress levels.

 Try this recipe: Vegan Garden Vegetable Fried Rice